 4. We are happy to be your shoulder to cry on, but not your punching bag

 Nurses prioritize their jobs according to need.
 They understand patients are in terrible pain, and the last thing they want is to make them wait for medicine and relief.
-But what the patients don’t know is that when the patients pressed the call bell a few minutes ago, they were actually elbowed deep in helping the bedridden patient who just soiled himself.
-Nurses can’t always guess when people are going to need us and how much, so we have to think on our feet.
+But what the patients don’t know is that when the patients pressed the call bell a few minutes ago, they were actually elbowed deep in helping the bedridden patient who just soiled himself. they can’t always guess when people are going to need us and how much, so we have to think on our feet.

 5. We sacrifice for you